samadams8/matlab-template/README.md

 - [ ] No public API has been changed in a way that breaks backward compatibility
 - [ ] [Comments tell you 'why', code tells you 'how'](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)
 - [ ] Private APIs are contained in a [private directory](https://www.mathworks.com/help/matlab/matlab_prog/private-functions.html)
+- [ ] Design for clarity at the point of use.
+Functions and parameter names should make sense in the context they are called in externally, with the complexity of the call site increasing with the complexity of the task.
 - [ ] Functions that have been replaced by a newer version or will lose support in the future have been marked with a warning
 - [ ] Function arguments and options are specified and checked using an [`arguments` block](https://www.mathworks.com/help/matlab/ref/arguments.html)